 Bromeliads are unique and add a unique style to your garden, so be sure to get one.

-Growing a Bromeliad pup is quite fun as you get to witness its growth from a tiny pup to a full-grown plant over the years.
+Growing a Bromeliad pup is fun as you witness its growth from a tiny pup to a full-grown plant over the years.

 Of course, it can take a few years to grow, but I assure you that it is a gratifying process.